Whaley House Museum

 SOHO obtained the house in 2000.
-The museum is undergoing a major restoration project.
-Just recently in February of 2020, they have restored the master bedroom of Thomas Whaley and his wife Anna because of their daughter Lillian’s meticulous diary that she kept with details full of what the house looks like.
-Lillian’s dairy has also been used to restore other major parts of the museum.
-Check out the full restoration project archive with pictures here: http://www.sohosandiego.org/enews/0719whstraw.htm .
+The museum is undergoing a major restoration project and in February of 2020, the organization has have restored the master bedroom of Thomas Whaley and his wife Anna.
+This was made possible by the meticulous diary that their daughter Lillian maintained that was full of details and used to restore other parts of the home.

 The Whaley House is also renowned for the alleged hauntings that have been reported at the site, many of which have been presented by the Travel Channel’s America’s Most Haunted and many other TV shows and books.
-The first known death on the property of Jim Robinson is what many believe could have sparked the supernatural element that seems to be connected to the property.
-When the Whaley family moved into their home, they began to hear heavy footsteps on the floorboards and would witness windows unlocking and opening themselves – all of which was believed to have been caused by Robinson’s spirit.
-Other sightings within the house and courtyard include the ghosts of Thomas and Anna Whaley, who had taken the suicide of their daughter, Violet, in 1885 particularly badly.
-Even animals are believed to haunt the home – there have been several sightings of the Whaley’s fox terrier, Dolly Varden, running through the dining room.
+These shows speculate about the connection between the hanging that occurred here with the troubled lives of Thomas and Anna Whaley after the suicide of their daughter, Violet, in 1885.
 Ghost hunting tours are organized by the Whaley House Museum each month and are especially popular around Halloween.